Composting is both art and science

 Community/ Small Scale Commercial

 Once your pile or compost bin exceeds one cubic yard, you can now achieve year-round what is referred to as aerobic thermophilic composting.
+Your pile can now achieve and maintain temperatures up to 160 degrees Fahrenheit through natural biological processes.
 The range of materials that you can successfully and responsibly compost expands beyond coffee grounds, vegetable and fruit scraps.

 Industrial/ Large Scale Commercial

-When you have to process a lot of organic waste, then you need to be much more thoughtful and attentive to your ongoing need for inputs stockpiling and securing enough materials to meet disposal customers’ and compost users’ demands.
-Any and every permitted waste stream is at your disposal to craft a balanced soil amendment.
+When you have to process a lot of organic waste, then you need to be much more thoughtful and attentive to your ongoing inputs.
+Stockpiling and securing enough materials to meet disposal customers’ and compost users’ demands requires management of all permitted inbound material streams to craft a balanced soil amendment.
 The same principles still apply and factors of C:N ratio, moisture, bulk density guide the recipes.
+Finished compost can be created as quickly as 60 days.